 Blue No. 1

 First among the accepted list is Blue No. 1, or Brilliant Blue FCF, which creates — as you might have guessed — a medium blue shade.
-This coloring was banned in Austria, Belgium, Denmark, France, Germany, Greece, Italy, Norway, Spain, Sweden, and Switzerland, but has since been let back into most of the countries under the European Union.
+This coloring was a ban in Austria, Belgium, Denmark, France, Germany, Greece, Italy, Norway, Spain, Sweden, and Switzerland, but has since been let back into most of the countries under the European Union.
 Blue No. 1 can be available in some dairy products, sweets, and drinks.
 Blue No. 1 uses coal tar as one of its components.
-Because of the use of coal tar, many organizations and circles are speaking out and boycotting products using colors with coal tar because it is a carcinogenic in large quantities, known to cause tumors in lab rats.
+Because of the use of coal tar, many organizations and circles are speaking out and boycotting products using colors with coal tar.
+It is carcinogenic in large quantities, known to cause tumors in lab rats.